Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 </p></details>

-We'll do the same for the Pou5f1 replicates:
+Do the same for the Pou5f1 replicates:

 <details><summary>Try on your own first.
 No peeking!</summary><p>